 Then, BAM!
 The starting pistol!
 Whoops and hollers erupt!
 We start going!
 “This is awesome” I said to myself.
 Getting ready, I was kind of bummed I didn’t have my mp3 player; in the end, I wouldn’t have even have turned it on!
 There is SO much happening along the route, you’re entertained nearly every foot of the course!
 I saw a Blues Brothers band; belly dancers; a Slip ‘N Slide, more bands; a guy playing bongos; kids spraying people down with water; I smelled bacon!
 One of my favorite parts was when I made one of the last turns, a band was playing ‘The Final Countdown’ by Europe; just as I passed them, they hit the chorus; boom- “It’s the final countdown….”
 And I just got so pumped!
 ‘Whoooooo!
 Yeaah!!!”
 I began to sprint with my index finger raised high!
 I felt great!

-I got to my seat by Amber and her family- High fives all around!
-We watched others finish.
-We watched the competitive stage – a professor from CSU won a division!
-We watched the Memorial Day celebration – which included a fly-over by 12 old planes and sky divers who parachuted with our military’s flags onto the field!
+The day includes the annual Memorial Day celebration inside the stadium – which included a fly-over by 12 old planes and skydivers who parachuted with our military’s flags onto the field!
 Too cool.
 Way too cool!

 To think: The Bolder Boulder has just been waiting for me for all these years.
 I cannot recommend participating highly enough.
 Whether you run, watch or volunteer.